 Sadie Barnette: The New Eagle Creek Saloon and madison moore: Nightlife-in-Residence are organized by Legacy Russell, Executive Director & Chief Curator, The Kitchen.

-Originally from Mandeville, Jamaica, and based in Brooklyn, New York, TYGAPAW is a polymathic artist injecting their Jamaican heritage into techno.
+TYGAPAW, originally from Mandeville, Jamaica, and based in Brooklyn, New York, is a polymathic artist injecting their Jamaican heritage into techno.
 Operating at the intersections of their musical and cultural roots, TYGAPAW infuses the raw energy of dancehall with their signature emotional club sound.
-The self-taught producer founded monthly club nights Shottas, No Badmind and Fake Accent, creating platforms and spaces for QTIPOC.
-Fake Accent also functions as TYGAPAW's own imprint, which aims to platform and centre black electronic music artists.
+The self-taught producer founded monthly club nights Shottas, No Badmind, and Fake Accent, creating platforms and spaces for QTIPOC.
+Fake Accent also functions as TYGAPAW's own imprint, which aims to platform and center Black electronic music artists.

 madison moore: Nightlife-in-Residence is made possible with generous support from Bernard I. Lumpkin & Carmine D. Boccuzzi and Agnes Gund; annual grants from Open Society Foundations, Lambent Foundation Fund of Tides Foundation, Howard Gilman Foundation, Keith Haring Foundation, and The Fan Fox and Leslie R. Samuels Foundation; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.